 First, make sure that the correct ESC protocol has been setup.
 Find your ESC(s) type under ESCs and Motors, and follow its configuration information.

-Remove the propeller from your aircraft before starting ESC calibration
+Remove the propeller from Planes before starting ESC calibration!

 Calibrating an ESC involves teaching the ESC what range of throttle inputs it should respond to.
 It needs to know what PWM value on the throttle channel corresponds with the commanding the motor to be off, and what PWM value corresponds with full throttle.
 These values are stored inside the ESC.

 The most common type of ESC calibration for small electric aircraft is the max-throttle/min-throttle method.

 To perform this type of calibration you will need to be able to control power to your motor separately from power to the autopilot.
 If you don’t have separate power, then you can temporarily power your autopilot from a USB cable for the purposes of this calibration.